Responsive image

 The winner of the 1st prize will be invited by the Gstaad New Year Music Festival to give a solo recital in the 19th edition of the festival 2025.

-Audience Award - The winner of the Audience Award will be invited by the Gstaad Menuhin Festival & Academy to give a recital in the summer of 2025 in the festival's concert series "Matinées des Jeunes Etoiles".
+Audience Award - The winner of the Audience Award will be invited by the Gstaad Menuhin Festival & Academy to give a recital in the summer of 2027 in the festival's concert series "Matinées des Jeunes Étoiles".

 4. The competition consists of a shortlist drawn up based on the candidate’s application and a video recording, two qualifying rounds and a final.
 The total number of candidates selected is limited to 20.
 All the performances will be public.

-5. Candidates must send in their registration form and programme by midnight on 15 July 2024.
-In exceptional circumstances, changes to the works to be played may be made up to 15 August 2024 at the latest.
+5. Candidates must send in their registration form and programme by 23:59 CEST on 15th June 2026.
+In exceptional circumstances, changes to the works to be played may be made up to 15 August 2026 at the latest.
 No changes may be made to the programme beyond this date.

 6. The registration form should be accompanied by a video recording in the form of a link to a video uploaded on to www.youtube.com (private, unreferenced or public video).
 It must be a live recording, unedited and uncut apart from eventual transitions and editing in between pieces and movements, of good audio and video quality and in which the candidate’s presence can be easily seen (ideally at a distance of 5 to 10 meters).